2 How to use this book

 2.5 Contributing to the book

 We want this to be the book new data scientists in education have with them as they grow their craft.
-To achieve that goal, it’s important to us that the stories and examples in the book are based on your stories and examples.
-Therefore, we’ve built ways for you to share with us.
+To achieve that goal, it’s important that the stories and examples in the book are based on your stories and examples.

-If you are new to data science in education, welcome!
-We would love to have your feedback by email ().
+And finally, if you are new to data science in education, welcome!
+We would love to have your feedback by email (authors@datascienceineducation.com).